pingintel/pingintel-api/README.md

 # pingintel-api

-Python-based API for Ping Data Technology products.
+Python client library for API and commandline tools for Ping products.

 ### Setup

 `pip install pingintel-api`

-You will probably also want to create a `~/.pingintel.ini` file, which can store your API keys.
+You will probably want to create a `~/.pingintel.ini` file, which can store your API keys.
 (They can also be provided in the environment, via `--auth-token` on the commandline, or passed as arguments):

 Example `~/.pingintel_ini` file: